eberkain/Kerbpit/README.txt

   MFD0 is a hidden terminal used to send complex commands via AHk

-Custom built controllers are used to shortcut common actions, each controller can support 32 buttons and 8 analog axis Flight Computer is used to interface with MFDS and control what is displayed
+Custom built controllers are used to shortcut common actions, each controller can support 32 buttons and 8 analog axis Flight Computer is the right side console and used to interface with MFDS and provide analog controls
     4 keyswitch-Select button allows you to choose what MFD to send commands to 1 keyswitch-list button will display a list of programs for that MFD 1 keyswitch-Run button begins a kOS run command